technologiestiftung/stadtpuls-story-template/README.md

 ### Send us your story!

 Did you create your own story?
 Great!
 We can highlight and promote your story on our website and social media channels.
-Send us either the zipped code folder or the URL of your work at [info@stadtpuls.com](mailto:info@stadtpuls.com).
-We'll take care of the rest and keep in touch!
+Create a Pull Request or send us the zipped code folder at [info@stadtpuls.com](mailto:info@stadtpuls.com).
+We'll take care of the rest and get in touch with you once all is ready!

 ---